emiliobasualdo/Byzantine-Reliable-Announcement-Server/README.md

 # Run Maven tests
 This runs simple tests we use to develop.
 For full testing of the server play around with the client.
-This tests are used to check that the server returns correct or error messages when required.
+These tests are used to check that the server returns correct or error messages when required.
 ```shell script
 mvn test
 ```